The Relational Lab –

 → Ethically informed use of self, and the relationship with your client, in the room

-mid-career clinicians, dedicated to growing their own capacities as therapists: refining their relational capacity, deepening their clinical conceptualization and treatment approach, and engaging with colleagues committed to thoughtful and artful therapeutic work.
+Clinicians dedicated to growing their own capacities as therapists: refining their relational capacity, deepening their clinical conceptualization and treatment approach, and engaging with colleagues committed to thoughtful and artful therapeutic work

 Participants meet once per month for a two-hour session:

-we will consult to two member-presented cases, with a focus on building a collaborative frame with the client, an ongoing assessment and conceptualization (with attention to assessment/treatment of trauma) and treatment interventions through a relational lens
+We will consult on two member-presented cases, focusing on building a collaborative frame with the client, ongoing assessment and case conceptualization (with attention to trauma-informed assessment & treatment) and interventions delivered through a relational lens

 A SPACE FOR EXPERIENCED CLINICIANS